parkjunkil/MOFFUSION/README.md

 ![Architecture_대지 1 사본 20_대지 1 사본 21](https://github.com/parkjunkil/MOFFUSION/assets/88761984/9002e6c7-9689-4d0e-8d62-ccd72fd7f980)

 MOFFUSION is a multi-modal conditional diffusion model for MOF generation.
-Diverse modalities of data, including numeric, categorical, and text data, can be used for the conditional generation of MOFs.
-Signed distance functions (SDFs) were used for the input representation of MOFs, which effectively capture the complicated pore morphology of MOFs.
-MOFFUSION showed exceptional generation performance compared to baseline models, with exhibiting versatile capability in conditional generation.
+Signed distance functions (SDFs) were used for the input representation of MOFs, which effectively capture the complicated pore morphology of MOFs (below).
+MOFFUSION showed exceptional generation performance compared to baseline models in terms of structure validity and property statistics.
+Diverse modalities of data, including numeric, categorical, text, and their combinations, were successfully handled for the conditional generation of MOFs.

 <p align="center"><img src=https://github.com/parkjunkil/MOFFUSION/assets/88761984/fdfa3198-0895-455b-9b86-cad24670a0d2>